Cut holes in yr clothes!

 This might be the tightest album to dominate Spyplane HQ since Pusha T dropped Daytona, d*mn…

-So U KNOW we had to hit up Porches on the mf Spyphone and discuss Mach 3+ topics such as cutting holes in yr clothes to make ‘em yrs; making an album for imaginary PACKED ROOMS in the middle of the pandemic; digging deep into Kurt Cobain’s genius; chowing down on Tony Soprano-inspired 2 a.m. meatball parms; fantasizing about inter-species fellowship… and much more.
+So you know we had to hit up Porches on the mf Spyphone and discuss Mach 3+ topics such as cutting holes in yr clothes to make ‘em yrs; making an album for imaginary packed rooms in the middle of the pandemic; digging deep into Kurt Cobain’s genius; chowing down on Tony Soprano-inspired 2 a.m. meatball parms; fantasizing about inter-species fellowship… and much more.

 Blackbird Spyplane: I was reading about how you wrote & arranged the new album under lockdown at the cribbo in Chinatown, but the whole time you were imagining yrself playing for rooms packed with people.
 You can really hear it in the songs…